 You can pop the cake layers into the freezer for half an hour or overnight.
 They’ll still be fresh and ready for frosting.

-Place and hold a cake scraper against the side of the cake and gently pull the cake around to smooth out the frosting.
-Use the cake scraper or an offset spatula to also push the frosting on the cake’s top toward the center.
+Step 4: Smooth Out the Crumb Coat: Place and hold a cake scraper against the side of the cake and gently pull the cake around to smooth out the frosting.
+Use the cake scraper or an offset spatula to also push the frosting on the cake's top toward the center.
 Smooth top with offset spatula.

-Continue coating cake with remaining frosting and scraping gently as desired.
+Step 5: Clean up Up the Design: Continue coating cake with remaining frosting and scraping gently as desired.
 Once the design is fairly smooth, stop!
 Over-scraping the frosting can lead to a messy look and increase your chances of accidentally pulling out the crumbs in the layers.

-If desired, add some fresh blueberries and small pieces of lemon zest to the top of the cake, base and sides.
+Step 6: Add Finishing Touches: If desired, add some fresh blueberries and small pieces of lemon zest to the top of the cake, base and sides.

-Troubleshooting and FAQ for this Cake
+âTroubleshooting and FAQ for this Lemon Cake

 Because mascarpone is a more delicate ingredient, if over-beaten, it can become runny.
 Avoid this by mixing the frosting together only until combined – no need to keep whipping once ingredients are all incorporated together.